datajoint/dj-python-101/README.md

 (under active development - October 2019)

+# License
+Copyright, DataJoint Contributors, 2019

+The contents of this repository can be shared and adapted under the terms of the Creative Commons Attribution-ShareAlike License Version 4.0[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 # DataJoint-Python 101

 Welcome.
 These reference tutorial notebooks present all basic concepts for working with [DataJoint in Python](https://github.com/datajoint/datajoint-python)